helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 4. Insert name for the default functional location in the **Name** field.

 5. Do ++not++ select a parent in the **Parent** field - leave this field blank.
 6. In the **Functional location type** field, select the functional location type to be used for the default functional location.
-See the ///"Functional Location Types" section for more information on how to set up functional location types.
+See the [Functional Location Types](#functional-location-types) section for more information on how to set up functional location types.

 7. Click **OK**.
 You should not add further data to this functional location as it is only used as a temporary location for new objects until you install the objects on the functional locations used by your company.